jafarlihi/connmap/README.md

 - `update_interval` is seconds the application will sleep for before fetching the updated list of network connections.
 ## Limitations
+- Tested only with i3wm, might not work as expected in other DE/WM.

 - Only IPv4 is supported.

 - Only country geolocation is supported.
 Longitude/latitude geolocation might be added in the future.